AmarooHQ/whitepaper/10-Ultra-Terminum/99-futurework-why-was-progress-not-made-sooner.md

-## Why was progress not made sooner?
+## unused: Why was progress not made sooner?

 **NOTE: IDK if we should include this section; it's incomplete atm anyway.
 IMO it probs comes off as condescending or otherwise bad.**